-The Zach Theater is sharing a very fun version of the Three Little Pigs this month, and since the story has a lot to do with building homes (in addition to some good music and thoughtful characters), TreeHouse has partnered with the theater to offer some advice on what Siu and Cha, two of the three pig siblings, could have done a little differently to make their homes a better match for the Big Bad Wolf, as well as make some suggestions for those of you with a “brick house” to make your home a little more healthful and efficient.
+The Zach Theater is sharing a very fun version of the Three Little Pigs this month.
+Since the story has a lot to do with building homes (in addition to some good music and thoughtful characters), TreeHouse has partnered with the theater to offer some advice on what the pigs could have done a little differently to make their homes a better match for the Big Bad Wolf.
+These suggestions work just as well for those of you with a “brick house” to make your home a little more healthful and efficient.

-You see, none of the pigs picked a material that is bad for building homes.
-Depending on where they were in the world, people have built homes out of just about anything they can get their hands on.
-Since shelter is one of the most essential human needs, human creativity has been pushed to extremes in order to survive.
-For Sui, Cha, and Bao, it all came down to how their material was used.
-Poor Siu and Cha should have asked Bao (their brainier brother) what the best way was to use straw or sticks to build a home.
-He had probably read a book or two about it, and I’m confident if they had insisted on using those materials, he could have helped them build something strong enough to withstand the Big Bad Wolf’s mighty blast, or for that matter, a Gulf Coast wind or Big Bend summer day.
+None of the houses were built from a “bad” material.
+Depending on their location, people have built homes out of anything they can get their hands on.
+Shelter is one of the most essential human needs, which has human creativity to extremes in order to survive.
+For Sui, Cha, and Bao (the three pig siblings), it all came down to how their material was used.
+Poor Siu and Cha should have asked Bao what is the best way to use straw or sticks to build a home.
+He had probably read a book or two about it, and I’m confident he could have helped them build something strong enough to withstand the Big Bad Wolf’s mighty blast, or for that matter, a Gulf Coast wind or Big Bend summer day.

-The problem may be that the word “stick” makes you think almost exclusively of twigs and thin, bendy, wispy branches.
+The problem may be that the word “stick” makes you think almost exclusively of twigs and bendy, wispy branches.
 The beauty of wood, though, is that it comes in so many sizes.
-Long before we had the technology to carve a tree down into 2×4’s, people knew how to cut down a tree and use the trunk and larger limbs for building beautiful and durable log homes in any climate.
-Assuming all the seams are properly sealed, these homes can be very energy efficient and sturdy, something Cha probably wasn’t thinking about when he built his home from the first sticks he could find.
+Long before we had the technology to carve a tree down into 2×4’s, people knew how to cut down a tree and use the trunk and larger limbs for building beautiful and durable homes in any climate.
+Assuming all the seams are properly sealed, these can be very energy efficient, something Cha probably wasn’t thinking about when he built his home from the first sticks he could find.

 And that’s one of the main points of the story, isn’t it: take the time to think about all your options before making such an important decision.
-If he and Siu had brain-stormed a little more or anticipated how their finished project would perform, they could have moved past their first idea and used it to make an even better choice.
+If he and Siu had brain-stormed a little more or anticipated how their finished project would perform, they could have used their first idea as inspiration for something better.

-I’m sure when you think about your own home you like to imagine it more like the brick house: strong; built with care; the kind of house that could never be a victim of huffing and puffing.
+I’m sure when you think about your own home you like to imagine it more like the brick house: strong; built with care; the kind of house that could never fall victim to a wheezing wolf.
 Big strong gusts, however, aren’t the real problem with houses these days.
 Most of the time, our homes really need protection from the little gusts and breezes that sneak in through cracks and around windows.
-And over the course of time, it’s those little huffs and puffs that ruin the electric bill and blow your bank account to the ground or make you feel uncomfortable in your own home.
+And over the course of time, it’s those little huffs and puffs that ruin the electric bill and blow your bank account to the ground or make you feel uncomfortable.

 The story of the Three Little Pigs has a lot to teach about making wise decisions and the value of hard work.
 After all, the first two built their homes just about as fast as they could.
 It must have taken much longer to build that brick house, but the hard work paid off.
-With a little bit of thoughtfulness and some hard work, any house can be the type of home that is comfortable and efficient, capable of standing up to the Big Bad Wolf, regardless of what form it takes.
+With a little bit of thoughtfulness, any house can be comfortable and efficient, capable of standing up to the Big Bad Wolf, no matter what form it takes.

 Three Little Pigs, presented by ZACH Theatre at the Kleberg Stage, will run from February 27-April 25, 2015.
 Each weekend of the show from March 28-April 25, ZACH will host petting zoos before the weekend shows.
 Tickets are available at zachtheatre.org and by phone at (512)-476-0541.